Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Epic Japan

-Akiko NAKAE
+Akiko Nakae,

-[Main guide areas] Hakuba, Nozawa Onsen, Myoko, Togakushi, Tateyama / Other: Hokkaido: Asahikawa, Furano area, Eastern Hokkaido, Niseko
+[Main guiding areas] Hakuba, Nozawa Onsen, Myoko, Togakushi, Tateyama / Others: Hokkaido: Asahikawa, Furano area, Eastern Hokkaido, Niseko

 [Profile]

-- JMGA Ski Stage II, Mountain Guide Stage II
+JMGA Ski Stage II, Mountain Guide Stage II

-, JAN Avalanche Worker Level I certified
+, JAN Avalanche Handling Personnel Level I completed

 Hokkaido Backcountry Guides | Satoshi Tsukahara